 To some extent, this can be facilitated by:

-As we’ll see franchising agreements will take different shapes, according to the franchising model the company operates.
+As we’ll see, franchising agreements will take different shapes according to the company’s franchising model.

 The three main types of franchising

 Within the franchising model itself are three different types:

 In traditional franchising, the franchisee sells products manufactured by the franchisor.

 This arrangement appears at first glance to be rather similar to a supplier-dealer relationship.
 However, this is not the case.